Some of our Warriors

 Just because you can't see it doesn't mean the pain isn't real....

 Prior to a collision I had in a softball game at the age of 13, I had never experienced a headache.
-I have now suffered head pain from Occipital Neuralgia (ON) for six years as a direct result of the concussion/whiplash injury.
+I have now dealt with head pain from Occipital Neuralgia (ON) for six years as a direct result of the concussion/whiplash injury.
 Originally, I was told I would recover in 3 days, then 3 weeks, then 3 months.
 Fast forward 6 years later and I still have not fully recovered.
-My journey has taken me to over 35 specialists, numerous medications, injections, therapies, and multiple surgeries.
+My journey has taken me to over 35 specialists, 7 states, numerous medications, injections, therapies, and multiple surgeries.
 I was unable to participate in normal teenage activities and was on home instruction for most of my high school years.
 The biggest frustration was the delay in diagnosis.
 Even after receiving a diagnosis, I haven't found many treatments that provide long lasting relief.
 I feel that most doctors didn't take my symptoms seriously because of my age.
 Since nothing showed on imaging, doctors believed nothing was wrong.
 Over the years, I have felt very alone, misunderstood, and wondered if I would ever be able to have a life without pain.
 Through social media, I have met other people who also never fully recovered from their concussions and now suffer from ON.
 This led to the desire to create a nonprofit organization, to make a community of support, to raise awareness in schools and the medical community, and to help raise funds for much needed research in finding a long lasting treatment for this debilitating condition.

 It has made me stop, re-evaluate my life, and start again without taking anything for granted...